ACC presidents vote to add Cal, Stanford and SMU, expanding league to 18 schools

 The disagreement extended to Thursday night, when UNC's Board of Trustees released a statement opposing expansion.

-But ACC commissioner Jim Phillips eventually convinced one or more reluctant presidents that the financial benefits trump the geographic challenges of having two schools isolated in California.
+But ACC commissioner Jim Phillips eventually convinced N.C.
+State that the financial benefits trump the geographic challenges of having two schools isolated in California.

+“This expansion will enhance and strengthen the league now and in the future," Virginia president and ACC board chairman Jim Ryan said in a statement.
+"We greatly appreciate the tireless efforts of commissioner Jim Phillips throughout this entire process, especially his focus on minimizing travel burdens for student-athletes, and we are excited about the ACC’s collective future.”

+In their respective news releases Friday, Cal and Stanford said most of their teams, 19 of 30 for the Bears, 22 of 36 for the Cardinal, would experience minimal or no increased travel.
+Moreover, Cal chancellor Carol Christ told ESPN the conference may use Dallas as a hub for some Olympic sports competitions.

 Cal and Stanford called the Pacific 12 home for more than a century, but in the chase of more television money, eight Pac-12 members bolted for other conferences, leaving Stanford, Cal, Washington State and Oregon State to fend for themselves.